RobinBKing/Word_Puzzle/README.md

 # Pig Latin

-#### A program that translate between pig latin and english
+#### A program that chages vowels in a word into a dash

-### By Rob King and Pablo Vera
+### By Rob King and Lindsey Raffa

 ## Description
-This application takes string values from the user and translates between English and Pig Latin based on the letter combinations.
+This application takes a sentence as string values from the user and searches the string for vowels and replaces them with a dash.

 ## setup
 The application can be installed by cloning the project from GitHub.